gterrono/houston/README.md

 ========

 ### Adding undiscovered collections to Houston
-If Houston didn't find your collection automatically, you can always add it manually via
+If Houston didn't find your collection automatically, you can always add it manually on the server via
 ```javascript
 Houston.add_collection(collection);
 ```